Property settlement: separation and divorce

 The first thing that happens is that the court will ask for a case assessment conference.
 There are certain documents you must bring.
 The conference provides you both with an opportunity to reach an agreement, with the help of a registrar.

 Registrars are experienced family lawyers who work for the court.
 They are appointed to perform certain tasks such as grant divorces, sign consent orders and determine the next step to take in unresolved financial disputes.
 They’re not there to give either of you legal advice, but can talk with you about the legal principles that are applied in deciding a case.

-If you still can’t reach an agreement the registrar will either recommend you have further family dispute resolution or advise what will happen next, which could be a conciliation conference or progression of your dispute to a court hearing.
+If you still can’t reach an agreement the registrar will either recommend you have further mediation or advise what will happen next, which could be a conciliation conference or progression of your dispute to a court hearing.

 Where an order has been made for a conciliation conference by the court, attendance by all parties involved is compulsory.
 Here’s some information on conciliation conferences.